syncfusion-content/maui-docs/MAUI/visual-studio-integration/Essential-UI-Kit.md

 ---
 layout: post
-title: Essential UI Kit | MAUI | Syncfusion
+title: .NET MAUI Essential® UI Kit | MAUI | Syncfusion®
-description: The Syncfusion MAUI Essential UI Kit extension provides the predefined design Screens for the MAUI Apps.
+description: The Syncfusion® .NET MAUI Essential® UI Kit extension provides the predefined design Screens for the MAUI Apps.
 platform: maui
-control: Syncfusion Extensions
+control: Syncfusion® Extensions
 documentation: ug
 ---

-# MAUI Essential UI Kit
+# .NET MAUI Essential® UI Kit

-Essential UI Kit for MAUI comes with ready-to-use XAML templates, enabling you to effortlessly design user interfaces for cross-platform applications.
+.NET MAUI Essential® UI Kit for MAUI comes with ready-to-use XAML templates, enabling you to effortlessly design user interfaces for cross-platform applications.
 With a clear separation of the View, View Model, and Model classes, which makes the integration of your business logic and making changes to existing views simple.

-## Installation of MAUI UI Kit Extension
+## Installation of .NET MAUI Essential® UI Kit Extension

-To get started with the MAUI UI Kit, first install the appropriate extension in Visual Studio by downloading it from the marketplace.
-As a result, you’ll be able to access and utilize the Syncfusion Extension directly from the Syncfusion menu within your project
+To get started with the .NET MAUI Essential® UI Kit, first install the appropriate extension in Visual Studio by downloading it from the marketplace.
+As a result, you’ll be able to access and utilize the Syncfusion® Extension directly from the Syncfusion® menu within your project

 [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.Essential-UI-Kit-Xamarin-Forms)